blurpy/kouchat.net/help/user-guide-console.md

 ### Input field

 Everyone can send a message to the main chat, as long as they are not away.
-Type a message and press the Enter/Return key to send.
+Type a message or command and press the Enter/Return key to send.

 ## Private chat